prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <p>When true, Prometheus resolves label conflicts by renaming the labels in the scraped data
-to “exported_” for all targets created from service and pod monitors.
+to “exported_” for all targets created from ServiceMonitor, PodMonitor and ScrapeConfig objects.
 Otherwise the HonorLabels field of the service or pod monitor applies.
-Setting <code>overrideHonorLabels</code> to true indicates that it is equivalent to all ServiceMonitors and PodMonitors having <code>honorLabels:false</code></p>
+In practice,<code>overrideHonorLaels:true</code> enforces <code>honorLabels:false</code>
+for all ServiceMonitor, PodMonitor and ScrapeConfig objects.</p>
 </td>
 </tr>
 <tr>